Biography

 Laura, alongside other colleagues at Edge Hill University, has worked with Cheshire Police to help create a teaching scheme for young people on the dangers of legal highs.
 She has also conducted teaching sessions with young people looking at the legal ramifications of irresponsible social media usage.

 Laura is a member of the Faculty of Humanities and Social Sciences Ethics Committee and lead for Law and Ethics for the Digital Society Institute here at Keele.
 She is also an active member of the SLS and a Fellow of the Higher Education Academy.
-Laura also helps run the Law Schools social media accounts and is the International Foundation Year Link Tutor for NAVITAS.
+Laura is the International Foundation Year Link Tutor for NAVITAS.
 In 2023, Laura was added to the Faculty’s Research Strategy Group: Environment and Research Culture.

 Research and scholarship

-Laura has used her research to submit evidence to the Law Commission and the House of Lords enquiry into Freedom of Expression.
+Laura has used her research to submit evidence to the Law Commission and the several parliamentary enquires.
 Laura’s research interests fall broadly within the scope of social media and the law (both criminal and civil), human rights and policing and public law, in particular, legality and the rule of law.

 Laura is happy to supervise students working in the fields of social media regulation, freedom of expression and/or the right to privacy, policing, and online abuse.
 She is currently lead supervisor for a funded PhD student exploring digital contact and looked after children and second supervisor for a funded PhD student exploring ‘sexting’ and the law and another project looking at young people perceptions of online ‘harms’.

-Laura has further completed an MA Diploma in Higher Education in June 2023 and is a peer reviewer for The Law Teacher journal.
+Laura has further completed an MA Diploma in Higher Education in June 2023 and is a peer reviewer for The Law Teacher Journal.
+She has a keen interest in game-based learning which she has embedded in her own teaching.
+In 2024, Laura was awarded a bursary to explore the use of game-based learning in law.

 Teaching